junobuild/create-juno/templates/react-ts-example/README.md

 You only need to do this once.
 After that, you're ready to build 🚀

-### 1. Create a Satellite

-Juno uses a dev canister called a **Satellite** to emulate your backend locally.

-👉 [Open the Juno Console](http://localhost:5866) to create a new Satellite for testing.

 ## 🛰️ Production

 Ready to go live?